Bergen - Kirkenes - Bergen

 Leave behind the magic of the Arctic Circle and head towards the ports of Bodø and Ørnes.
 Marvel at the Seven Sisters mountain range where local legend has it seven beautiful troll princesses, fleeing from an unwanted suitor, got caught out as the sun rose, turning them into the seven beautiful mountains you see today.

 The landscapes will continue to amaze you!
 Don’t miss views of the Torghatten Mountain, with its distinctive hole right through the centre.
 There is a local legend as to why and how this mountain came to have such a hole.
-Make sure you ask your Coastal Guide about it!
+Make sure you ask your Coastal Experience Team about it!

 Northern Lights over Kristiansund, Norway